jhpce-jhu/jhpce_mkdocs/docs/sw/r-n-friends.md

 * RStudio Server

 !!!
 Warning "Authoring Note"
     Jeffrey started copying over RStudio and RStudio Server images and text from the old web site.
 Then switched to another task.
-So that, especially, needs careful review.
+So those sections, especially, need careful review in this document.
+They may look complete but is not.

 We have a version of R available as a [module](modules.md).